Academic Requirements and Regulations

 Candidates for a bachelor of arts degree from Bard must meet the following requirements:

-- Completion of the courses necessary to satisfy the distribution requirements in effect at the time of their matriculation into the College
+5. Completion of the courses necessary to satisfy the distribution requirements

-- Enrollment as full-time students for not less than two years at the Annandale-on-Hudson campus of Bard College or at a program run directly by Bard College
+7. Enrollment as full-time students for not less than two years at the Annandale-on-Hudson campus of Bard College or at a program directly run by Bard College

 A student who fulfills the above Bard College requirements also fulfills the requirements of the Regents of the University of the State of New York and of the New York State Education Department.

 Evaluation and Grades